hlowman/ucsb_r_workshop/README.md

 **Where**: This course will take place online via Zoom.
 The instructors will provide instructions and information on how to join this workshop.

-**When**: April 1 & 2, active instruction from 9-noon PST each day with afternoons reserved for participant 'hack-y' hours
+**When**: April 1 & 2, active instruction from 9-noon PST each day with afternoons reserved for participant 'hack-y' hours. *Note: The afternoon sessions are free-form to accomodate scheduling flexibility for participants to opt-in or out of all or part of both afternoon sessions.*

 **Requirements**: Participants must have access to a computer with a Mac, Linux, or Windows operating system.
 In addition, please install the specific software packages listed [below](#setup).